Skip to main content

 • if the service is a newly registered service - some newly established services can be of greater risk during the initial set up period;

-• if the service has been issued with a non-compliance notice or where there is a history of non-compliance with legal requirements;
+• if the service has been issued with a priority action notice or where there is a history of non-compliance with legal requirements;

 • if there is an absent manager/vacant manager post and/or absent Responsible Individual for more than three months - this may impact on the safe operation of the service; and